JulianRoesner/coding_problems/README.md

 ```

 ## Challenges
-The coding challenges are listed in a more or less arbitrary order.
+The original list lists the challenges unordered.
+To give a better overview, I sorted them according to topics:

 **Sorting**
 - Bubble sort (1.)